Skip to main content

 • Frequency of screening depends upon type of screening test used, the results of the previous testing, as well as family history.

-If you have any symptoms such as blood in stool or dark stools, abdominal pain, weight loss, or change in bowel habits, don't delay and share it with your doctor as more immediate attention might be needed.
+If you have any symptoms such as blood in stool or dark stools, abdominal pain, unexplained weight loss, or change in bowel habits, don't delay and share it with your doctor as more immediate attention might be needed.

 • Fecal Immunochemical Test (FIT): This test checks stool for blood.
 It is important to know that a positive test will require the patient to undergo a colonoscopy to determine if cancer or an advanced polyp is present.
 Frequency: Once every year, if negative.